cloudquery/cloudquery/website/pages/docs/plugins/sources/gandi/configuration.md

   This is your Gandi Organization ID if you wish to limit the queries to a specific Gandi org.

 - `gandi_debug` (bool, optional.
 Default: false):
-  Enables verbose logging of HTTP calls made by the underlying [go-gandi](https://github.com/go-gandi/go-gandi) library.
+  Enables verbose logging of HTTP calls made by the [underlying library](https://github.com/go-gandi/go-gandi).

 - `endpoint_url` (string, optional.
 Default: `https://api.gandi.net`):
   Endpoint URL to make the API requests to.
 To use the [Gandi Sandbox](https://api.sandbox.gandi.net/docs/sandbox/) API endpoint, set this to `https://api.sandbox.gandi.net/`.